mlabs-haskell/covenant/STANDARDS.md

 using ``via``-derivations with complex constraints, such as those driven by type families, or for GADTs.
-This can pose some syntactic difficulties (especially with ``via`` derivations), but the extension is not problematic in and of itself, as it doesn’t really change how the language works, and is self-signposting.
+This can pose some syntactic difficulties (especially with ``via`` derivations), but the extension is not problematic in and of itself, as it doesn’t really change how the language works, and does not require 'indicating', due to looking different from non-standalone derivations.
 Having ``StandaloneDeriving`` enabled by default is thus not problematic.

 ``TupleSections`` smooths out an oddity in the syntax of Haskell2010 regarding partial application of tuple constructors.
 Given a data type like this: